 The recently updated Stop Tax Haven Abuse Act, for instance, targets the nearly $100 billion that the U.S. Government estimates is lost in revenue each year from offshore tax evaders.
-The Act authorizes special measures to stop offshore tax abuse by allowing the Treasury to take specified steps against foreign jurisdictions or financial institutions that impede U.S. tax enforcement among its other provisions.
+The Act authorizes special measures to stop offshore tax abuse by allowing the U.S. Treasury to take specified steps against foreign jurisdictions or financial institutions that impede U.S. tax enforcement, among its other provisions.

 Throughout the world, tax authorities have prioritized audits and criminal investigations of transactions and persons involved in international tax avoidance and crimes.
 Consequently, international litigation and prosecutions have been brought not only against tax evaders, but increasingly against intermediaries and promoters, such as banks and financial institutions, asset managers, lawyers, accountants, and other financial service providers.

-International tax investigations are an IRS high priority was last modified: October 23rd, 2016 by Tax
+International tax investigations are an IRS high priority was last modified: June 21st, 2018 by Tax